 When To Pay Your Bill

 The percentage of credit you're using impacts your credit score, and the balance reported to the three major credit bureaus—Equifax, Experian, and TransUnion—is the balance that appears on your monthly statements.
-Keeping your balance to less than 30 percent of your credit limit ensures a low balance is reported to the credit bureaus and is best for your credit score.
+Keeping your balance to less than 30% of your credit limit ensures a low balance is reported to the credit bureaus and is best for your credit score.